Linh0704/certificate_preparation/azure/Fabric.md

 The SQL analytics endpoint in Fabric enables you to write queries, manage the semantic model, and query data using the new visual query experience.

+Tailoring medallion layers to different needs allows you to optimize data processing and access for specific use cases.

 ## Manage lakehouse

 ### Secure

+Secure your lakehouse by ensuring that only authorized users can access data.
+In Fabric, you can do this by setting permissions at the **workspace** or **item** level.

+- Security and Access Considerations: Define who needs access at each layer - interact with sensitive data.
+- Gold Layer Access Control: emphasizing the importance of minimal permissions.
+- Silver Layer Utilization: balancing flexibility and security.
+- Bronze Layer Access Control: emphasizing the importance of minimal permissions.

 ### CI/CD

+Git integration in Fabric.

+CI/CD is crucial at the gold layer of a lakehouse because it ensures that high-quality, validated, and reliable data is available for consumption.

+-> enhances data accuracy, accelerates decision-making, and supports data-driven initiatives effectively.